GoogleChrome/web.dev/src/site/content/en/blog/strict-csp/index.md

 to inject malicious scripts into a web application—has been one of the biggest web security vulnerabilities for over a decade.

 [Content Security Policy (CSP)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) is an added layer of security that helps to mitigate XSS.
-Configuring a CSP involves adding the Content-Security-Policy HTTP header to a web page and giving it values to control what resources the user agent is allowed to load for that page.
+Configuring a CSP involves adding the Content-Security-Policy HTTP header to a web page and setting values to control what resources the user agent is allowed to load for that page.
-This article explains how to use a CSP based on nonces or hashes to mitigate XSS instead of the commonly used host allowlist based CSPs which often leave the page exposed to XSS as they can be [bypassed in most configurations](https://research.google.com/pubs/pub45542.html).
+This article explains how to use a CSP based on nonces or hashes to mitigate XSS instead of the commonly used host-allowlist-base CSPs which often leave the page exposed to XSS as they can be [bypassed in most configurations](https://research.google.com/pubs/pub45542.html).

 {% Aside 'key-term' %}
 A _nonce_ is a random number used only once that can be used to mark a `<script>` tag as